Core i7-9700K vs Xeon E-2386G

 So, is Xeon E-2386G better than Core i7-9700K?

-Not in a simple one-size-fits-all way.
-Xeon E-2386G makes more sense for workstation-style multi-core throughput, while Core i7-9700K is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+Xeon E-2386G makes more sense for workstation-style multi-core throughput, while Core i7-9700K is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for gaming?

-If gaming is the priority, Xeon E-2386G is the better pick here.
+If gaming is the priority, Xeon E-2386G is the better pick.
 According to our tests, it delivers 1.2% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon E-2386G is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon E-2386G is the stronger fit.
 You are getting 35.2% better PassMark, backed by 6 cores and 12 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Xeon E-2386G is the smarter buy by a wide margin for a fresh build.
-Xeon E-2386G is at an unclear MSRP at unclear MSRP versus $385 MSRP, and it gives you a 1.2% average FPS lead across 50 shared CPU game tests in our data.
-Core i7-9700K only looks stronger on raw value math because it is extremely cheap, but that is mostly used-market pricing on an obsolete 2018 platform.
-Even with 100.0% better value on paper (37.4 vs 0.0 PassMark/$), it really only makes sense as a very cheap stopgap or a niche existing-platform option for someone already on LGA1151.
+Xeon E-2386G is still the much better call for a fresh build.
+Xeon E-2386G comes in at an unclear MSRP at unclear MSRP versus $385 MSRP, and it still gives you a 1.2% average FPS lead across 50 shared CPU game tests in our data.
+Core i7-9700K only looks stronger on raw value math because it is extremely cheap, but that usually means used-market pricing on an obsolete 2018 platform.
+Even with 100.0% better value on paper (37.4 vs 0.0 PassMark/$), it really only makes sense as a cheap stopgap or a niche existing-platform option for someone already on LGA1151.

 Which one is more future-proof for 2026 and beyond?